MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 The deletion process is final and irreversible.
 Therefore, before calling the API, check that your filters produce the intended results by running a Kusto Query Language (KQL) query in your workspace.

-Deleting data doesn't affect billing.
-To control data retention costs, configure [data retention settings](data-retention-configure.md).

 Delete data requests are asynchronous.
 Typically, Azure Monitor Logs handles requests quickly.
 In extreme cases, a request might be queued up to five days.

 If you enable [workspace replication](workspace-replication.md) on your Log Analytics workspace, the API call deletes data from both your primary and secondary workspaces.

+> [!NOTE]
+> Deleting data doesn't affect billing.
+To control data retention costs, configure [data retention settings](data-retention-configure.md).

 ## Limitations